prowler-cloud/prowler/docs/tutorials/aws/authentication.md

 ## STS Endpoint Region

-If you are using Prowler in AWS regions that are not enabled by default you need to use the argument `--sts-endpoint-region` to point the AWS STS API calls `assume-role` and `get-caller-identity` to the non-default region.
+If you are using Prowler in AWS regions that are not enabled by default you need to use the argument `--sts-endpoint-region` to point the AWS STS API calls `assume-role` and `get-caller-identity` to the non-default region, e.g.: `prowler aws --sts-endpoint-region eu-south-2`.